icaasrilestari/icaasrilestari/README.md

 ---

 ## ✨ About Me
 Hi!
-I’m *Ica Asri Lestari*, an Informatics Engineering student who loves creating
-*immersive digital experiences* — from websites, UI/UX, animation,
-to *Augmented Reality, Virtual Tours, and Gamification*.
+I’m Ica Asri Lestari, a Creative Multimedia & Web Developer with a strong passion for building immersive digital experiences — including websites, UI?UX design, editing, Augmented Reality, Virtual Tours, and Gamification.

-I enjoy combining *technology + creativity* to make digital products
-that are not only functional but also *aesthetic and fun* 🌷
+I specialize in blending technology and creativity to craft digital products that are not only functional, but also visually engaging, user-friendly, and impactful.

+I’m highly motivated, detail-oriented, and open to remote opportunities, where I can collaborate with teams, contribute creative solutions, and continuously grow as a digital professional ✨

 ---
 ## 💜 Skill & Tools